sourcegraph/appdash/python/README.md

 ## Setup

-To install appdash for python you'll first need to install Google's protobuf, the Twisted networking library, and a RFC3339 support library through the standard `easy_install` and `pip` python package manager commands:
+To install appdash for python you'll first need to install a few things through the standard `easy_install` and `pip` python package managers:

 ```
 # (Ubuntu/Linux) Install easy_install and pip: